 In the interest of keeping this simple, we have given our short opinion of each option below.

 Squarespace Is Great for Simple Websites That Require Very Little Customization

 Squarespace is used as a drag-and-drop tool that is great for creating very basic websites.

-If you’re building a 1- to 3-page website, including one with eCommerce capabilities, Squarespace may be an easy solution for you; however, it can be difficult to customize these sites to perfection, and for more complicated eStores, you’re probably better off trying a WordPress host.
+If you’re building a one- to three-page website, including one with eCommerce capabilities, Squarespace may be an easy solution for you; however, it can be difficult to customize these sites to perfection, and for more complicated eStores, you’re probably better off trying a WordPress host.

 WordPress Is Great for Simple to Complex Sites, but Can Take a Bit More Work

 WordPress is fully customizable and can also handle eCommerce sites.
 There are drag-and-drop themes available, but these aren’t as polished as the Squarespace.com experience.
 With a WordPress site, you can scale (grow your website to accommodate more users/traffic) easily and there are a TON of themes and forums out there for added customization and communal support.
 Plus the WordPress community is one of the largest on the web.

 Virtually anything you can dream of has already been done by someone with WordPress and there is probably someone on the internet that will show you how to do it too.
 On the downside, you may need a developer to really give you the exact look that you want.

 Comparing Features, Usability, Support, Cost, & Use Cases